Sladjana-S/Sladjana-S/README.md

 Hi, I'm Sladjana 👋

-About Me

-Manual QA tester and Business Analyst with experience in manual testing, and defect tracking, requirements gathering, JIRA, user stories and acceptance criteria.
+ - Manual QA tester and Business Analyst with experience in manual testing, and defect tracking, requirements gathering, JIRA, user stories and acceptance criteria.

 <!---